Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Results

+While losses of a few percent per bend affect exoplanet throughput weakly, they have a dramatic effect on the ability to attenuate starlight in the central port.
+Given the expected stellar luminosity relative to exoplanet light, this is critical.
+Since it's very faint and limiting the null above the numerical simulation floor, careful optimization of bends requires consideration of scattered light pathways and interaction with the nulled output.

 For the MMI, radiative scattering from light not coupled into the outer tapers is the dominant factor limiting attenuation.
-Comparing Figs\,\ref{fig:ScatteredLight_MMI_92} and\,\ref{fig:ScatteredLight_tricoupler_92}, the scattered light intensity also differs by roughly two orders of magnitude.
+Comparing Figs.\,\ref{fig:ScatteredLight_MMI_20} and\,\ref{fig:ScatteredLight_tricoupler_20}, the scattered light intensity also differs by roughly two orders of magnitude.
 While further optimization could increase confinement in the MMI, wavelength dependence ensures scattered light will reappear across the band.

-To mitigate this effect, the output ports could be physically rerouted, displacing their output facets away from scattered-light regions.
+To mitigate this effect, the output ports could be physically rerouted using a side-step~\cite{Jovanovic2012}, displacing their output facets away from scattered-light regions.
 This approach would require careful chip layout to avoid overlap between scattered fields and the output ports.